-The Northern Ireland Audit Office provides a level of assurance through the provision of their annual audit and issuing of a management letter which includes recommendations to address issues identified.
+The Northern Ireland Audit Office provides a level of assurance through the provision of their annual audit and issuing of a report to those charged with governance to address issues identified.

-External funding received throughout the year is usually subject to independent audits from the relevant funders i.e. Europe, Government Departments, SEUPB etc.
+External funding received throughout the year is subject to independent audits from the relevant funders i.e. Europe, Government Departments, SEUPB etc.